VODGroup/AccessibilityDocumentation/Sources/AccessibilityDocumentation/Documentation.docc/Articles/Process/ControlHierarchy.md

 As a result you can control what elements from your layout will be exposed to different technologies for better user experience.

+### Containers, nodes and leaf

+Visual hierarchy is based on child-parent relation and accessibility tree use the same paradigm.
+You have two main operations to control the tree:
+- Hide *branch* of element at all.
+Use ``Book/accessibilityElementsHidden`` to hide the branch.
+- Set element node (leaf or any parent) to be focusable.

+> Important: Setting ``Book/isAccessibilityElement`` to `false` has different meaning according to type of a node:
+> - **Leaf of the tree** will be hidden
+> - **Node of the tree** will be *not focusable*: hierarchy will be traversed for any focusable leaf, when ``Book/isAccessibilityElement`` is set to `true` to them.
+If there is no such leaf, entire subtree will be hidden.

+> Note: Some container can have additional name that prefixed first focused element's description.
+Supports only by VoiceOver, read more at ``AccessibilityContainer/accessibilityContainerType`` with type ``UIAccessibilityContainerType/semanticGroup``

+@Comment {
+    // TODO: Container can has a label when use .semantic }

+### Tutorial

+Read <doc:AdoptingCell> for example

+### Modal views

+Modal view should done three main things:
+- Limit focus movement by himself.
+To mark a node as modal we use property ``Book/accessibilityViewIsModal``.
+- Set focus to the first element by posting ``Book/post(notification:argument:)`` with type `.screenChanged`.
+- Support escape gesture to close the screen by adding function ``Book/accessibilityPerformEscape`` to first responder

+@Comment {
+    // TODO: Add link to notification
+    // TODO: Add Product Card tutorial
+}

 ## Topics

 - ``Book/isAccessibilityElement``